 Before purchasing a rebuilt vehicle, it should be thoroughly checked out by your own mechanic.
 You also should check to see if the car can be insured with your current insurer since their underwriting rules may not allow them to write policies for cars with salvage or rebuilt titles.

 Many auto insurance carriers simply don’t offer policies for rebuilt cars.
-Or if a policy is offered, it may be only for liability and not full coverage (collision and comprehensive coverages) because it’s too hard to determine a rebuilt car’s true value.
-(See "5 reasons to avoid salvage-title cars.")
+Or, if a policy is offered, it may be only for liability and not all types of car insurance -- such as collision and comprehensive coverages --because it’s too hard to determine a rebuilt car’s true value.

 If you purchase a vehicle with a rebuilt title you’ll have to shop around and compare car insurance rates to find the right car insurance company for your needs.
 Look for insurers, such as Progressive, that allow full coverage on cars with branded titles.